-How to Maximize User Experience: Senior Living
+How to Maximize Resident Experience: Senior Living

 Foodbuy is a worldwide organization, operating in the US, Canada, the UK, Europe and Australia.
 Having an international footprint expands what we see and hear, providing us with unique perspectives.
 We’ve assembled a team of global research analysts to offer actionable insights for your business.
 This dedicated group will deliver a series of articles to inform you about current trends in our industry – in your own backyard, and around the world.
 This series takes a look at how user experience is evolving post-COVID.
 This article takes a look at how the resident experience in senior living will change.

 Customization is KING for Your Resident Experience

 Retirement communities are home to thousands who’ve made the transition to a simplified way of life, without the burden of chores and household responsibilities.
 However, as our aging population grows, so do their expectations for the facilities they will call home.

 Here we focus on three core components – Venue, Menu and Service – that will define and shape the senior living customer experience, and offer tips from our global teams and customers on what is here to stay as we look past Covid and into the future.

 Retirement and senior living facilities need to provide an environment for residents to thrive.
 The venue isn’t just where residents go to eat, it’s about providing a lifestyle for residents to lead a healthy and happy retirement.
 It’s a community.